mitre/hipcheck/site/content/docs/rfds/0012-report-caching.md

 cached repo.
 For example, a policy file using the `mitre/binary` plugin might configure that plugin to use `Binary.kdl`.
 If the user changes the content of `Binary.kdl`, the analysis configuration is technically different, but the policy file path and hash have not changed.
-We do not currently have a strategy to address this because the policy file by design does not have contextual understanding of the configuration key/value pairs sent to each plugin.
-We therefore cannot know which config keys represent files that need to be checked as part of the policy keying process.

-Thus, it will be important for us to document clearly to users this limitation, and provide them with CLI tools for invalidating cache entries based on particular elements of the key tuple `(policy file path, policy file hash, hc binary hash, repository, commit/tag)`.
+We have addressed overcoming this limitation in a subsequent [RFD][rfd-13].

 ## Inserting Report Caching into the Analysis Workflow